-You are at greater risk of bleeding.
-This is a possible side-effect of taking any anticoagulant and, occasionally, it can be serious.
+Bleeding is a possible side effect of taking any anticoagulant and occasionally it can be serious.
 Serious bleeding affects 1 to 3 people out of 100.
-If you already take an anticoagulant, you should not be at increased risk of bleeding by switching to rivaroxaban.
-Your doctor will advise you on the balance between the benefit of preventing strokes versus the risk of bleeding.

 You should seek medical help straight away if you have bleeding, especially if you have any of the following: